Toloka/docs/en/template-builder/operations/select-areas.md

 ## Add keyboard shortcuts {#hotkeys}

-To help performers work faster, you can add keyboard shortcuts using the [plugin.field.image-annotation.hotkeys](../reference/plugin.field.image-annotation.hotkeys.md) component.
+To help annotators work faster, you can add keyboard shortcuts using the [plugin.field.image-annotation.hotkeys](../reference/plugin.field.image-annotation.hotkeys.md) component.
 Shortcuts can be assigned to the up and down arrows (`up`,`down`), numbers, and Latin letters.

 If you install the shortcut plugin without assigning keys, they are assigned automatically (see the [example](https://clck.ru/RnbbS)).
 You can change them as described below.
 If you don't need some of the shortcuts, leave their value fields empty.